-The Infant Cognition Lab (ICL) is located in the Department of Psychology at Ripon College.
+The Infant Cognition Lab (ICL) is now recruiting young children too!
+The lab is located in the Department of Psychology at Ripon College.
 The lab has been in operation under the direction of Dr. Kristine Kovack-Lesh, associate professor of psychology, since 2008.
-Our research focuses on mental developmental stages in young infants.
+Our research focuses on mental developmental stages in young infants, but now is being expanded to include young children.
 Students work in the lab year-round, where they gain valuable hands-on-training in the field of psychology and learn how to effectively communicate a research question to an outside community member.
 The lab relies on a steady stream of volunteers from the community to help with our research.
 We encourage you to view our current studies and indicate your interest using the sign-up form.

 Scene Memory Study:

 Previous Research has revealed that adults have an unlimited capacity to remember scenes (e.g., Standing, Conezio, & Haber, 1970).
 Our goal in the Scene Memory study is to test this phenomenon in children between the ages of 6 and 15 months.
 Currently no literature exists testing this age group.